Parents and Carers

 The diagram bellows shows a pupil’s progression through the three years of the project.

 Teachers will also complete questionnaires about how pupils generally get on in school, and we will be gathering information from the National Pupil Database.
 This information will remain confidential.

 Sources of support

-When the MYRIAD research team visit your child’s school, they will provide each participating pupil with a pupil support sheet.
-This sheet suggests some sources of support within school, in the local area and nationally.
+If your child is invited to complete MYRIAD questionnaires, they will be provided with a link to a pupil support sheet.
+This sheet suggests some sources of support within school and nationally.
 If you’d like to see what our pupil support sheet looks like, please click on the images below for a closer look.